Qtrade or Wealthsimple Trade? Which of these two Canadian brokerage platforms best meets your needs?

 Qtrade vs. Wealthsimple Trade: Promotions

-New Wealthsimple Trade clients get a $150 bonus after they trade at least $300 worth of assets within 45 days of opening the account.
+New Wealthsimple Trade clients get a $25 bonus after they deposit at least $150 within 30 days of opening their account.
 This offer has no end date.

 Pros and Cons of Qtrade